kevinsogo/compgen/docs/HELP.md

 - Add compatibility warning for validators: Don't return 42 since that's the success code for the pc2/kattis format.

+- For kg kontest, instead of relpath, "go to directory and run there".

 - Allow non-kg formats in `kg kontest`.
 Its entry in `problems` could basically contain the `details.json`, at least those which are required.

 - Interactive editor for seating arrangements. (maybe, kcvajgf.github.io, also maybe vue.js or something.)